 Meaning: To sell your goods

 "She hawked her wares from her online website, Glorious Confusion Antiquarian Books"

 A Red-tailed Hawk

 9. As the Crow Flies

-"Traveling by train, London is not far from Brighton, as the crow flies, but if you are driving there, it will seem much further, because of the complicated route with many deviations"
+"Travelling by train, London is not far from Brighton as the crow flies but if you are driving there, it will seem much further, because of the complicated route with many deviations"